 A good heater option is a catalytic heater.
 It uses internal chemical reactions to create the heat.
 It will give off some CO2, but nearly as much as gas heaters.
 If you do use a gas heater, it is best to find one that comes with a low oxygen shut-off, which will automatically shut it off if CO2 builds up too much.

-Also, make sure that you buy a camping tent heater/portable heater.
+Also, make sure that you buy a portable heater.
 These are made specifically for your needs and the best option for safe tent heaters for camping.

 14. Set Up Your Tent for Maximum Efficiency